elipapa/elipapa.github.io/_posts/2015-02-19-fastest-way-to-find-dups.md

 ## Conclusion

-[Dupd](https://github.com/jvirkki/dupd) was the clear speed winner, also with an acceptable memory footprint.
-Liten and fastdupes come close second and may be slightly more portable as they do not require to be compiled.
-I have noticed that most of the C/C++ tool tend to be a little fragile out of UNIX.
+[Dupd](https://github.com/jvirkki/dupd) was the clear speed winner, also with an acceptable memory footprint. [liten](http://code.google.com/p/liten/) and [fastdupes](http://ssokolow.com/scripts/#fastdupes.py) come close second and may be slightly more portable as they do not require to be compiled.
+Compiling of the C/C++ tools tend to be a little fragile out of the main UNIX distros, which is a problem when working on a NAS. **I ended up using [fastdupes](http://ssokolow.com/scripts/#fastdupes.py)**.

 It is interesting to see how the (arguably) best known solution [fdupes](https://code.google.com/p/fdupes/) was also the slowest.
 Though it remains one of the only tools which can do byte-by-byte comparison.
 Both the fastest and second fastest tool rely on [SQLite databases](http://www.sqlite.org/) and allow you to explore duplicates interactively, after they run.

 Please let me know if I forgot any other tool which should have been in this list.
 The commands included in the analysis were: